philwilkes/TLS2trees/README.md

 It is strongly recommended to have a CUDA compatible GPU (Nvidia) for running this tool.
 This can be run on CPU only, but expect inference to take a long time.

-It should be able to be run on most modern gaming desktop PCs (or particularly powerful laptops), however, it will take a while if you are running it on a lesser setup than below.
+It should be able to be run on most modern gaming desktop PCs (or decently powerful laptops).

 I use the following setup and the computational times are tolerable:
 - CPU: Intel i9-10900K (overclocked to 4.99GHz all cores).